 Notes

-1 This is a compilation of the First Home Owner Grant Regulations 2000 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 3 March 2017 of the First Home Owner Grant Regulations 2000 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table